abdul-abdi/smartscope/README.md

 1. **Create or Upload** - Write Solidity code in our editor or upload existing files
 2. **Compile & Analyze** - Automated compilation and security analysis
 3. **Deploy to Hedera** - One-click deployment to Hedera Testnet
-4. **Interact & Verify** - Call functions and view results in real-time
+4. **Interact & Verify** - Call functions and view results in real-time with our universal interface

 ## 📖 Usage Guide